Uncategorized

 How HR Can Leverage an Employer of Record to Streamline Contract Worker Engagement

 Engaging temporary workers is a complex process even under the best of circumstances.
 For human resource departments, the challenge of navigating state-by-state and federal compliance, alongside the regular burden of onboarding temp workers, can be daunting.
 This is particularly true when engaging temporary or contract workers for last-minute projects.
 The time constraints amplify the challenges when extensive up-front work is required to onboard workers and address the varying compliance requirements.
-This article delves into how support from an Employer of Record (EOR) can alleviate these challenges, streamlining the onboarding process for workers.
+This article delves into how support from an Employer of Record service (EOR) can alleviate these challenges, streamlining the onboarding process for workers.

 Understanding the Challenges for HR Departments